Shimatofuya

 Like any lunch sets in Japan, their starting price of their teishoku sets are extremely reasonable; from 900JPY and are extremely satisfying.
 They also have a self service stand where you can re fill your tea, and have an endless supply of their simple shimatofu to try with numerous sauces and dashi to pair with.

 In the photo below, its the little white bowl with the spoon sticking out of it!
 You can take that little bowl back, serve yourself more tofu and try the different sauces.
-Generally the other little accompanying dishes change daily and what you’re mainly choosing is your main dish (big bowl bottom right of the photo)
+Generally the other little accompanying dishes change daily and what you’re mainly choosing is your main dish (big bowl bottom right of the bottom right photo)

 I would definitely recommend trying some of their fresh yuba, their fried shimatofu and hubby especially liked their buta-kakuni (braised pork belly)

 Hope you get a chance to enjoy this feast!
+You can find their full menu here.

 PS.
 It’s cash only, and closes rather early - 6ish?
 If memory serves me - so more of a lunchtime feast or very early dinner.